 To make oat milk you will need four cups of water and a cup of rolled oats.
 You can play around with the amounts and adjust it to your liking depending on how thick and creamy you want your oat milk.

-Take your ingredients and toss them into a blender to blend on high-speed until the oats are dissolved.
+Take your ingredients and toss them into a blender (or try these tips to make oat milk without one) to blend on high-speed until the oats are dissolved.
 Once that’s done, you can take a fine mesh strainer to strain any bits of oat that didn’t get mixed in properly.

 For best results, strain the milk a second time.
 If you don’t have a fine mesh strainer you can also use a nut bag, although nut bags tend to let through more pulp than the strainer.
 You can also make your own cheesecloth using a t-shirt to strain your milk.